IGMercier/Autonomous-Prospecting-and-Extraction-Systems-Controls/src/README.md

     * Run: ```./shell.out``` in source directory

 * To run server only:
+    * Comment out all references to APES.h in APESShell.*
     * Run: ```make server.out``` in source directory
     * Run: ```./server.out <port number>``` in source directory